vanshi03/Basic-Banking-Management-System/README.md

 <br><br>
 ## Issues faced:<br>
-1)How to transfer content of 1 PHP page to another : Use Query String to pass the PHP variable and $_GET Global variable in another PHP page to get the value of that variable entered by user.
+1)How to transfer content of 1 PHP page to another : Use Query String to pass the PHP variable and $_GET Global variable in another PHP page to get the value of that variable entered by user.<br>
 2)Computations not reflected in Database : Recheck the syntax-It should either be '$Variable_Name' or '".$Variable_Name."'